 To help meet these challenges, the IHE Delft International Graduate School for Water and Development has been established.
 The aim of the Graduate School is to create a vibrant and intellectually exciting research and development environment at the heart of the institute.
 The Graduate School supports the PhD candidates and the institute to contribute to the global challenges for sustainable water use.

 The Graduate School is chaired by Professor Ken Irvine and informed by a PhD programme committee that includes academic staff from all departments and the Education Bureau, along with the PhD candidates themselves represented by a PhD Association Board Member.

-At IHE Delft, more than 135 PhD researchers from around the world are brought together to participate in problem-focused and solution oriented research on water and development issues.
+At IHE Delft, around 90 PhD PhD candidates from around the world are brought together to participate in problem-focused and solution oriented research on water and development issues.

 IHE Delft is a member of the Research School for Socio-Economic and Natural Sciences of the Environment (SENSE).
 This Dutch research school focuses on both the natural sciences and socio-economic fields of environmental research.
 SENSE is accredited by the Royal Netherlands Academy of Sciences (KNAW), and brings together excellent academic research groups from nine universities and research centres.